|

 U.S. Department of Labor, Occupational Safety & Health Administration (OSHA) Dangerous nip points also occur in machinery parts, not in direct contact with the material, such as near pulleys, gears, and spindles—where the linear or rotary motion of the moving equipment occurs through narrowing openings between components.
 Frequently the machine is running too fast or is too powerful to allow stopping before significant injury occurs.

 Anyone who has worked with machinery knows that there are a lot of potential hazards.
-One of the most common hazards is the in-running nip point, which is caused by rotating parts on the machinery.
+One of the most common hazards is the in-running nip point caused by rotating machinery parts.
 This can be a very serious hazard, as it can cause amputation or entrapment.
-In-running nip points can be found anywhere on the machine, but they are most commonly found on belts, pulleys, and gears.
+In-running nip points can be found anywhere on the machine but are most commonly found on belts, pulleys, and gears.
 The best way to prevent this type of hazard is to ensure that all workers are properly trained on the risks and how to avoid them.
 Additionally, all workers should wear proper safety gear when working with machinery.
 There are three main types of in-running nips.

 1. Parallel rotating parts